World Wide Flora & Fauna - Australia

 • Booderee National Park VKFF-0043 - is located in the Jervis Bay Territory, a territory of the Commonwealth of Australia, surrendered by the State of NSW to the Commonwealth in 1915.
 This park is managed by the Australian Government, and not NSW National Parks & Wildlife.

-• Broulee Island Nature Reserve VKFF-2546 - Islands On The Air (IOTA) OC-223
+• Broulee Island Nature Reserve VKFF-2546 - this qualifies for the Islands On The Air (IOTA) program as OC-223

 • Bulagaranda (Mount Yarrowyck) Aboriginal Area VKFF-2672 - formerly known as the Mount Yarrowyck Nature Reserve

-• Bushy Island Nature Reserve VKFF-2560 - Islands On The Air (IOTA) OC-212
+• Bushy Island Nature Reserve VKFF-2560 - this qualifies for the Islands On The Air (IOTA) program as OC-212

 • Conjola National Park VKFF-0108 - was reserved in 1994, along with the then nearby Cudmirrah National Park.
 Both were formed from Crown land, except for part of Cudmirrah National Park which had been dedicated as Cudmirrah Nature Reserve in 1959.
 On 1 January 2001 the two national parks were joined together as a result of reservation of Conjola State Forest as part of the Southern Forest Agreement, taking the total size to approximately 11060 hectares.
 Cudmirrah National Park was then merged with Conjola through the process of a name change in 2003